Participate in openSUSE

 - Be part of the openSUSE Community

-See where other openSUSE community members are located world-wide, get to know some People of openSUSE, find local openSUSE user groups, celebrate releases, learn about the governance structure and more.
+See where other openSUSE community members are located world-wide, get to know some People of openSUSE, find local openSUSE user groups, celebrate releases, learn about the governance structure, join the openSUSE Bar and more.
 Follow openSUSE news on our news site and see what our developers are up to on Planet openSUSE!

 - Help us to release the next version of openSUSE